nrwl/nx/docs/shared/recipes/nx-release/configuration-version-prefix.md

 }
 ```

-Preserving the prefix for `dependency-one` and `dependency-two` and not changing the prefix for `dependency-three`.
+Preserving the prefix for `dependency-one` and `dependency-two` and continuing to use no prefix for `dependency-three`.

 ### Available Prefix Options